-More and more specialized cloud-based systems are becoming available – aiming to offer bespoke solutions for different users and industries.
+More and more specialized cloud monitoring in the lab are becoming available – aiming to offer bespoke solutions for different users and industries.
 Laboratories are no exception to this – and with good reasons.
-The close collaborations going on in the lab and the plethora of different instruments being used mean that there are real incentives to improve connectivity.
+The close collaborations going on in the lab and the plethora of different instruments being used mean that there are real incentives to achieve a real connected lab.

 Nevertheless, the switch to a cloud-based system can be a daunting one, and closely assessing the benefits to the lab in question is key to a successful switch.
 So where can the cloud make a real difference to the everyday lives of lab users?